Synthetixio/SIPs/SIPS/sip-Binary_Competition.md

 ## Simple Summary
 <!--"If you can't explain it simply, you don't understand it well enough."
 Simply describe the outcome the proposed changes intends to achieve.
 This should be non-technical and accessible to a casual community member.-->
-So far we can only created and bid markets betting on a strike price at a certain date.
+So far we could only create and bid on markets betting on a strike price at a certain date.
 It would be useful and attractive to bet one coin against another from the offered list of coins.

 ## Abstract